DECODEproject/decode-mobile-app/README.md

 #### Attribute

-This term appears several times throughout the code but is now deprecated in the front end.
+This term appears several times throughout the code but is now deprecated.
 This is now being referred to as simply "data" to be more user friendly.

 Attribute is used to describe a piece of information that a user inputs to the app or a piece of information that an external application is asking for.